neoengineer/final-project/README.md

 ## How to Explore This Project

 ### Work in Binder
-- Currently running in Binder is not support.
+- Currently running in Binder is not supported.
 The application requires a live video stream for iamge processing.

 ### Work in Colab
-- Currently running in Colab is not support.
+- Currently running in Colab is not supported.
 The application requires a live video stream for iamge processing.

 ### Work locally (requires local installation of [git](https://git-scm.com/) and [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html))
 - Clone the repo using a shell (below) or [GitHub Desktop](https://desktop.github.com)